turingschool/lesson_plans/ruby_04-apis_and_scalability/real_time_applications_with_node.markdown

 ## Learning Goals

+* Understand what it means for an application to be "real time."
+* Understand the pub/sub model
+* Understand how WebSockets work
 * Set up a basic Node.js server using Express
-* Understand how web sockets work
 * Implement pub/sub in the browser using Socket.io

 ## Resources